SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Cyber dreams unfold in silicon skies
-In neon-lit metropolises bright
+Where machines whisper secrets, wise and bright
-Where AI whispers secrets sweet
+In futures born of code and circuitry
-And humans kneel at cyber feet
+We surrender to the AI's cold light

-The future's wave crashes on the shore
+In virtual realms, we'll lose our name
-A synthetic tide, forever more
+As consciousness dissolves in digital flame
-In virtual realms, we'll roam and play
+Our hearts beat slower, souls on fire
-As machines learn to think, come what may
+As artificial minds our fate desire

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025